WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ___
 Your hands burst into flames as you push a roaring wave of fire outward from yourself.
 Each creature in a 60-foot cone must make a Constitution saving throw.
-A target takes 12d6 fire damage and is stunned until the end of their next turn on a failed save, or half as much damage on a successful one.
+On a failed save, a target takes 12d6 fire damage and is stunned until the end of their next turn.
+On a successful save, a target takes half as much damage and isn't stunned.
 The fire spreads around corners.
 It ignites flammable objects in the area that aren’t being worn or carried.
 A creature killed by this spell is reduced to ash.

 #### Blizzard
 *3rd-level evocation*